jackstu/MethodInvocationLogger/README.md

 Then you have to pick a logger output.
 There are two sample writers in this repository.

 - `ElasticSearchLogWriter`, which writes logs into `ElasticSearch` server.
-With `Kibana` you can create very useful real-time dashboards ( [XXX] - this is a performance monitor of a microservice in a big commercial system which I am working on)
+With `Kibana` you can create very useful real-time dashboards ( [http://i.imgur.com/ONPB1fe.png] - this is a performance monitor of a microservice in a big commercial system which I am working on)

 - `SqlDataWriter` - usefull for giving business events to BI warehouse.